chrisdaly3/tmpchk/README.md

 # tmpchk
-A minimal CLI weather application, which connects to a 3rd-Party Weather API
+A minimal CLI weather application, which connects to the [Open-Meteo.com]<https://open-meteo.com/> 3rd-party Weather API.
+This is an application inteded for learning purposes for beginners with Go.